getpopper/popper/docs/sections/getting_started.md

 > **TIP:** Type `popper run --help` to learn more about other options
 > available and a high-level description of what this command does.

-Since this workflow consists of three steps, there were three corresponding containers that were executed by the underlying container engine, which is Docker in this case.
+Since this workflow consists of two steps, there were two corresponding containers that were executed by the underlying container engine, which is Docker in this case.
 We can verify this by asking Docker to show the list of existing containers: